Ethanol10/Ror2Ganon/README.md

         - New Special: Obliterator
     - Updated Punch to include a new move!
 Try look down while punching!
     - Bug Fixes:
         - Fixed Scepter support!
-Supports both ThinkInivisible
+Supports both ThinkInivisible and Standalone!
         - Fixed the achievements from bugging out.
 Sorry this took so long!
         - Warlock Punch's animation should not have his legs clip into the floor any longer, and should move with the rest of the body.
         - Fixed (I think) Aerial Flame Chokes from locking Ganon in place when he lands.